 Users who want to explore in 3D want to explore right away.
-If the space takes too long to load, the user is likely to get bored or impatient and then click away.
+If the Space takes too long to load, the user is likely to get bored or impatient and click away.

-However, one drawback is that because there is no fly-in from the Dollhouse to the Start Position, users are less likely to know and Use Dollhouse View.
+However, one drawback is because there's no fly-in from the Dollhouse to the Start Position, users are less likely to know and use Dollhouse View.
 Learn more about the difference.
 See the difference for yourself below.

 Quick start disabled (default behavior):

 Quick start enabled: